modxorg/Docs/en/building-sites/tag-syntax/output-filters/index.md

 ## Output Modifiers

 The following table lists some of the existing modifiers and shows examples of their use.
-Although the examples below are placeholder tags, the output modifiers can be used with any MODx tag. **Make sure that the placeholder used are actually receiving data.**
+Although the examples below are placeholder tags, the output modifiers can be used with any MODX tag. **Make sure that the placeholder used are actually receiving data.**

 ### Conditional output modifiers